Lvmmbrkln/TheGossipProject1/README.md

 # README
 A Rails application which manipulate database.
 Fan of Gossip Girl ?
-Stay here and enjoy this app will produce a platform of gossip!
+Stay here and enjoy this app which produce a platform of gossip!

 ## Installation